 If you’re travelling to Mexico via the US, even if you’re only transiting, check the US entry requirements with the US Embassy in London.
 If you don’t have the correct authorisation you will not be allowed to travel to or transit through the US.

-Further information can be found on the FCO’s US Travel Advice.
+Further information can be found on travel advice for the USA.

 Importing meat or dairy products